jonscafe/seleksi-cyberstorm-2025/Forensic/isilop/Note.md

 ### Compile:
 pyinstaller --onefile --collect-all Crypto --hidden-import=requests obfuscated.py

+### PoC:
-# 1. read %userprofile% Documents, Desktop, Downloads, Pictures, Videos, Music
+1. the malware read %userprofile% Documents, Desktop, Downloads, Pictures, Videos, Music
-# 2. encrypt the files with AES, key is ff3dae3bccef1244 iv is taken rand with seed taken from timestamp of now, the cttext is encoded as base64
+2. encrypt the files with AES, key is ff3dae3bccef1244 iv is taken rand with seed taken from timestamp of now, the cttext is encoded as base64
-# 3. the resulted base 64 is sent as hex stream by splitting it into 128 byte chunk through network using post to http://0x00.webhook.site/?data={hexstream}
+3. the resulted base 64 is sent as hex stream by splitting it into 128 byte chunk through network using post to http://0x00.webhook.site/?data={hexstream}